f8888-web/BrivMaster/IC_BrivMaster_Extra/README.md

 Min:Max: The target number of each card can be entered.
 The default of 4:5 Moon and 0:1 Fates means that any combination of 4 Moon and 1 Fate, or 5 Moon are accepted outcomes.

-> Author's Note: I use these settings as I find 5 Moon takes to long to get, you are free to just set 5:5 Moon and the others to 0:0 if you have more patience than I do, but note that they are not saved.
+> Author's Note: I use these settings as I find 5 Moon takes to long to get, you are free to just set 5:5 Moon and the others to 0:0 if you have more patience than I do.

 Start: Start re-rolling.
 The current status is displayed below the buttons, including the number of re-rolls used once completed.